QuickPay/quickpay-python-client/README.md

 To initialise an anonymous client:

 ```
-from quick pay import QPClient
+from quickpay import QPClient
 client = QPClient()
 ```

 To initialise a client with QuickPay Api Key:

 ```
-from quick pay import QPClient
+from quickpay import QPClient
 secret = ":{0}".format(os.environ['QUICKPAY_API_KEY])
 client = QPClient(secret)
 ```